 Hardings Park is located next to RiversMeet Leisure Centre in Hardings Lane, Gillingham, Doret SP8 4HX

 The recreation ground at Hardings Lane, now referred to as Hardings Park, was purchased from Lodden Farm by the then parish council and officially opened on 5 July 1926.
-90 years later, in 2016 the site was significantly refurbished by Gillingham Town Council and financed from savings and a public works loan.
+Ninety years later, in 2016 the site was significantly refurbished by Gillingham Town Council and financed from savings and a public works loan.

-Children, young people and the wider community were actively involved with the Hardings Park project, including HiPP!!Bones (the youth group for young people with disabilities and learning difficulties) and their comments have resulted in sixteen sensational pieces of play equipment that have been carefully chosen.
-A toddlerzone shop and slide unit will thrill toddlers, a cableway and space net will challenge children, a Viking swing and sling shot will appeal to adolescents and a wheelchair friendly roundabout and boat swing will not disappoint the disabled.
+Children, young people and the wider community were actively involved with the adventure play park project, and their comments have resulted in sixteen sensational pieces of play equipment that have been carefully chosen for inclusive play.
+A toddlerzone play-shop and slide unit will thrill toddlers, a cableway and space net will challenge children, a Viking swing and ‘sling shot’ will appeal to adolescents and a wheelchair friendly roundabout and boat swing will not disappoint the disabled.

-The construction of a multi-use games area in 2017 will encourage better participation in sport through informal games of football, basketball/netball or practising ball skills.
+The multi-use games area will encourage better participation in sport through informal games of football, basketball/netball or practising ball skills.
 The outdoor table tennis facility will cater for a sport which is relatively easy to play, inclusive and social, a popular inter-generational recreational activity at school and enjoyed by many.
-The hire of bats and balls is available from RiversMeet Leisure Centre –. www.riversmeetgillingham.
+Table tennis bats and balls are available for hire from RiversMeet Leisure Centre –. www.riversmeetgillingham.org

 RiversMeet leisure centre and cafe offers a wide range of quality refreshments at reasonable prices so that families and young people visiting Hardings Park can have a real ‘day-out’ experience.